 Employment Policy

 Outside employment is strongly discouraged while enrolled in the program as it may interfere with the academic and professional conduct requirements of the program.
 LMU’s malpractice coverage for PA Students does not cover any employment activities.
 Absences from any component of the program curriculum due to employment commitments are not allowed (except for military service requirements).
 Students are not required to work for the program.
-Students do not substitute for or function as faculty, regardless of prior knowledge, experience, or skills.
-Students do not substitute for clinical or administrative staff during SCPEs, regardless of prior knowledge, experience, or skills.
+Students must not substitute for or function as faculty, clinical or administrative staff, regardless of prior knowledge, experience, or skills, at any time throughout the program (Didactic or Clinical Year).
 The Clinical Team advises clinical affiliates of this policy.

 LMU-Knoxville PA Students must maintain high standards of private and public conduct on campus, off campus, and at LMU-sponsored events.
 Violation of these and other generally accepted rules of behavior, whether covered by specific policies or not, may subject a student to disciplinary action.
 Claims of ignorance of acceptable behavior or enumerated policies and standards is not accepted as an excuse for violation.